Cessna Citation Excel

-The Cessna Citation Excel is an American midsize business jet built by Cessna.
+The Cessna Citation Excel is an American midsize business jet in the Cessna Citation family.

 Announced in October 1994, the Model 560XL first flew on February 29, 1996, certification was granted in April 1998, and over 1,000 have been delivered.

 The 2,100 nmi, 20,200 lb (9,200 kg) MTOW jet is powered by two 3650-4080 lbf PW545 turbofans, has the cruciform tail and unswept supercritical wing of the Citation V (560), and a slightly shortened Citation X stand-up cabin.

 The XLS 2004 update had upgraded engines and a glass cockpit and the 2008 XLS+ had upgraded engines and a revised nose.

-The Excel is part of the Citation family.

 Development

 With the success of Cessna's high-end Citation VII, the manufacturer saw a market for an aircraft with the Citation X's features but aimed at a more traditional market, where it would chiefly compete with twin-turboprop aircraft.

 The project was announced at the annual NBAA convention in October, 1994, and the prototype aircraft took off on its first flight on February 29, 1996.
 Federal Aviation Administration certification was granted in April 1998, by which time Cessna had over 200 orders for the aircraft.
 Its unit cost in 1999 was US$8.7M.
 By the time the 100th Excel was delivered in August 2000, an aircraft was coming off the Wichita production line every three days.
 A total of 308 were built before production switched to the Citation XLS.

 The Citation XLS was the first "makeover" that the Excel received, with deliveries beginning in 2004.
 Besides a glass cockpit based on the Honeywell Primus 1000 EFIS avionics suite, the XLS featured the upgraded PW545B engines with increased performance.
 It was produced in 330 units.

 By 2018, ten year old XLS models were trading near $4 million.

 The Citation XLS+, or simply "Plus" configuration was another upgraded version of the aircraft which began delivery in 2008, with the inclusion of FADEC engine controls, improved PW545C engines, and a completely revised nose design similar to that found on the Citation Sovereign and Citation X. The Citation XLS+ features Collins Pro Line 21 Avionics and a four screen LCD EFIS display as opposed to the three tube (CRT) Honeywell display in the XL and the three screen LCD Primus 1000 in the XLS.

-In 2022, its equipped price was $15.5M.
+In 2023, its equipped price was $16.11M.

+Citation Ascend

+At the EBACE industry conference in May 2023, Cessna announced an updated model, the Cessna Citation Ascend, with new avionics, engine improvements, and an upgraded interior featuring a flat cabin floor, enlarged windows and swiveling passenger seats.
+The Ascend is expected to enter into service in 2025.